 Additionally, a business’s history of claims, known as the experience modification factor, can either drive up or reduce costs depending on the frequency and severity of past claims.

-Proactive measures like implementing rigorous safety protocols, hassle-free reporting mechanisms for injuries, and ongoing employee safety training can help a small business curtail risks and potentially lower insurance premiums.
+Proactive measures like implementing rigorous safety protocols, hassle-free reporting mechanisms for injuries, and ongoing employee safety and ottawa first aid training can help a small business curtail risks and potentially lower insurance premiums.

 Creating a workplace where safety and prevention are prioritized can benefit employers in multiple ways.
 It not only protects their employees but also leads to reduced insurance costs, which can be beneficial for small businesses.
 By implementing proactive measures, businesses can avoid risks and safeguard their financial standing.